 Studies are underway on several fronts to optimize the overall linac design.
-Control of the power level to individual cavities is being considered to maximize the average gradient as the sustainable cavity gradients are likely to vary significantly in each RF unit of 26 cavities [42].
+Control of the power level to individual cavities is being considered to maximize the average gradient as the sustainable cavity gradients are likely to vary significantly in each RF unit of 26 cavities [43].
 Also, studies are being carried out to ensure that the small beam emittances are preserved along the linacs, which will require micron-level beam position resolution and stability of the quadrupole magnet centers over time and with field strength changes.
-A prototype superconducting quadrupole magnet, shown in Fig. 17, for the main linac was recently tested with encouraging results in terms of the magnetic axis stability with varying field strength.
+Table IV summarizes their design requirements [44].